YaroSpace/dev-tools.nvim/README.md

 </details>

 > [!NOTE]
 > Dev-tools picker uses Snacks.nvim picker module, which is included as a dependency.
-If you do not wish to use it, you can set `opts.override_ui = false` and remove Snacks from the `specs` section.
+If you do not wish to use it, you can set `opts.ui.override = false` and remove Snacks from the `specs` section.

 ## Usage

 - Code actions are accessible via the default LSP keymaps, e.g. `gra`, `<leader>ca`, `<leader>la`, etc.
 - Last action is dot-repeatable.
-- You can add a global or a picker local keymap by specifying it in the `keymap` spec of the action
+- You can add a global or a picker local keymap by specifying it in the `keymap` table of the `action_opts`.

 Dev-tools actions picker is an enhanced version of the default picker, which provides extra info about the actions, live filtering and actions keymaps.